author

 by King of France consort of Henry IV Queen Marguerite

-Her marriage to Henry was famously difficult, and the two spent much of their lives apart.
-After years of political tension, imprisonment, and exile, the marriage was annulled in 1599, after Henry had become King Henry IV of France.
-Even so, she kept the rank and style of queen and later returned to Paris, where she became an important patron of letters and a respected presence at court.
+Her life was shaped by court intrigue, shifting alliances, and long periods of separation from Henry.
+Their marriage was annulled in 1599, but she kept the rank of queen and later returned to Paris, where she became an important patron of writers and artists.